How donor data research can improve donor retention

 • Mailing address

-If you have multiple ways to get in contact with a donor, it can also help to collect information pertaining to their preferred communication methods.
+If you have multiple ways to get in contact with a donor, it can also help to note their preferred communication methods.
 This might incorporate text messaging, phone calls, email correspondence, direct mailings, and more.

 Nonprofit involvement